 A clambake at the beach is classic New England, but not everyone has a beach nearby.
 Even if your favorite beach is right down the street (or even off your back deck), toting all the supplies to the beach for a clambake can be a challenge.
 I have a solution to both problems.

 A grill-top clambake allows you to enjoy beachside-caliber seafood without traveling.
 If you make the trip to the beach, you want an easy way to transport all your supplies.
 If I was taking my clambake to the beach, I would utilize these cool products sent to me by Yeti.
-I had the opportunity to try their Hooper 20 Backpack Cooler, Hooper 30 Cooler bag, and the Loadout Bucket.
+I had the opportunity to try their Hopper 20 Backpack Cooler, Hopper 30 Cooler bag, and the Loadout Bucket.

 A traditional New England clambake can include any of the following: lobster; clams; potatoes; corn; mussels; quahogs (a clam common to the eastern seaboard); crabs; onions; and sausage.
 All the ingredients are placed in a pit oven layered in seaweed and covered with a piece of canvas that has been soaked in water.
 The heat from the fire and the moisture from the seaweed create steam that is captured by the canvas to cook the food.
 A clambake in a pot is often referred to as a clam boil, but you’re still steaming the food.